-As of December 31, 2018, we had 33 employees, 31 of whom are full-time, 10 of whom hold Ph.D., Pharm.D. or M.D. degrees, 24 of whom are engaged in preclinical development and regulatory affairs, clinical development, research, engineering and production, 8 of whom are engaged in management and administration and 1 of whom is engaged in sales and marketing.
+As of December 31, 2019, we had 25 employees, 24 of whom are full-time, 8 of whom hold Ph.D., Pharm.D. or M.D. degrees, 19 of whom are engaged in preclinical development and regulatory affairs, clinical development, research, engineering and production, 5 of whom are engaged in management and administration and 1 of whom is engaged in sales and marketing.

-As of December 31, 2018, 28 of our employees were located in France, and five were located in the United States.
+As of December 31, 2019, all of our employees were located in France.